adwydman/file-system-ui/README.md

 - `createHtmlElement()`
 - `TAGS` - an object that stores available tags
+- `clearChildrenElements()` - removes all child elements from an HTML element
+- `setupRenderCurrentPath()` - function that returns another function that handles displaying the current path

 ##### `createHtmlElement()`
 Creates a new HTML element that can be attached to the DOM.
 Accepts the following options in its argument: